 - Dictated test answers by tape recorder or scribe.
 Due to the visual and concentration demands of writing, some students may better convey their answers to essay questions via dictation.

 - Use of smaller, quieter exam rooms to reduce stimulation and distraction.
-During the recovery period, students display some of the characteristics seen in ADHD.
+During the recovery period, students display some of the traits seen in ADHD.
 They are more vulnerable to distraction by routine sights and sounds that occur in exam rooms for larger classes.
 Taking tests with smaller groups or alone may be helpful.

 Make an Appointment at UPMC's Sports Medicine Concussion Program

 Call 412-432-3681 to meet with one of our concussion experts or learn more about concussion testing and treatment.